-Need to brush up on your NV knowledge?
+Need to brush up on your night vision knowledge?

 Perhaps, you're in the market for a low light champion that can transform the way you hunt at night?

-We’ve got all the answers you need about NV devices covered right here with the most common questions you’re probably going to ask.
-Don’t be caught out in the dark.
+We've got all the answers you need about night vision scopes and devices covered right here with the most common questions you're probably going to ask.
+Don't be caught out in the dark.
 Instead, be prepared for it and illuminate your mind!

 Rifle Scope Night Vision FAQ's

-Illuminated scopes typically refer to the illuminated reticle within a rifle scope of which both NV and non-NV scopes have.
-While an illuminated reticle can help with low light hunting or seeing your cross hairs better in various lighting conditions, illuminated rifle scopes aren’t the same type of optic as a NV one.
-The differences lie in the scope tube and how it’s made.
+Illuminated scopes typically refer to the illuminated reticle within a rifle scope of which both night vision and non-night vision scopes have.
+While an illuminated reticle can help with low light hunting or seeing your cross hairs better in various lighting conditions, illuminated rifle scopes aren't the same type of optic as a night vision one.
+The differences lie in the scope tube and how it's made.

 There are many purposes for a night vision scope.
 The first thought that comes to mind for most people is for military, law enforcement, and security/tactical uses.

-When it relates to hunting, conventional deer, elk, and bear hunters who are legally limited to daylight hours may not find much use for a NV scope.
-However, where certain types of varmint and hog hunting are allowed 24/7, a NV scope would make all the difference with prey where spotlighting is ineffective and retards a productive hunt.
+When it relates to hunting, conventional deer, elk, and bear hunters who are legally limited to daylight hours may not find much use for a night vision scope.
+However, where certain types of varmint and hog hunting are allowed 24/7, a night vision scope would make all the difference with prey where spotlighting is ineffective and retards a productive hunt.